 Medical Editor: John P. Cunha, DO, FACOEP

-Oxacillin (Brand name: Bactocil) is used to treat many different types of infections caused by bacteria, such as a staphylococcal (also called "staph") infection.
-It is a penicillin-type antibiotic.
-This medication is available in generic form.
-Common side effects include pain at the injection site if injected into a muscle.
+Oxacillin (Brand name: Bactocil) is a penicillin-type antibiotic used to treat many different types of infections caused by bacteria, such as a staphylococcal (also called "staph") infection.
+Oxacillin is available in generic form.
+Common side effects of Oxacillin include pain at the injection site if injected into a muscle, nausea, vomiting, stomach pain, vaginal itching or discharge, headache, swollen/black/"hairy" tongue, or thrush (white patches or inside your mouth or throat).

 For mild to moderate infections, the dose of oxacillin is 250-500 mg administered intravenously every 4-6 hours.
 For severe infections, 1g is administered intravenously every 4-6 hours.
 Oxacillin may interact with methotrexate or probenecid.
 Tell your doctor all medications you use.
 During pregnancy, oxacillin should be used only when prescribed.
 This drug passes into breast milk.
 Consult your doctor before breastfeeding.